neiled/rogue/README.md

 * Being able to go back to the surface
 * Replaying game (Maybe two game modes, hero and adventure, hero = permadeath).
 * Tourches on walls
+* Start in town at beginning of the game
+* Has shops selling things, will buy players things they found
+* Has entrace to the dungeon
+* Town scrolls will take player instantly back to town, but one way
+* Levels do not refresh, they are perm
+* Some artefacts can have origin set to a certain spot in the game so don't always have to teleport back to town, or can teleport back to that spot once returning to town.
+* Player death returns to town?
+* Tourches take up a hand spot if carried lit
+* Find corpses or other adventurers
+* Skills with cooldown periods (i.e. charge in a straight line until hit something, does damage, takes 100 turns to cooldown).
+*